eddelbuettel/ctv-hpc/README.md

     update.speedlm() which can update fitted models with new data.
 For out-of-memory data sets, shglm() is available; it works in the presence of factors and can check for singular matrices.
-  - The [biglars](https://cran.r-project.org/package=biglars) package by Seligman et al can use the [ff](https://cran.r-project.org/package=ff) to support large-than-memory datasets for least-angle regression, lasso and stepwise regression.
   - The [MonetDB.R](https://cran.r-project.org/package=MonetDB.R) package allows R
     to access the MonetDB column-oriented, open source database system as a backend.